 7. Take to the web

-Creating and hosting a website can be very cheap these days, making this option accessible to any family that wants to pay tribute to a lost friend in a fun and shareable way.
+Creating and hosting a website can be very inexpensive, making this option accessible to any family that wants to pay tribute to a lost friend in a fun and shareable way.
 Once created, the webpage can be shared on social media so that friends and relatives can see your creation!
 It also allows you to keep coming back to it, refreshing your thoughts and memories over time and building a tribute that’s truly evergreen.

 8. Give something back